-Dementia Live in Care
+Dementia Live in Care in the South West

 Dementia is not a single illness but a group of symptoms caused by damage to the brain.
 Becoming forgetful does not necessarily mean that someone has dementia.
 Memory loss can be a normal part of ageing and it can also be a sign of depression or stress.
 Not drinking enough water throughout the day, or having a UTI, (urinary tract infection), also can lead to confusion and memory loss.